Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 I remember being absolutely savaged during a day out in North Wales by a new pair of Mad Rock laces-ups a few years ago, not something I’d want to repeat.

-This adaptability of this type of shoe can also be something of a weakness, as the stretching will continue.
+This adaptability of this type can also be something of a weakness, as the stretching will continue.
 This is particularly impactful in more aggressive shoes, as they can lose their shape over time.

-This is where lined shoes can help.
+This is where lining can help.

 Before we get to that, it’s also worth mentioning that leather shoe breath significantly better than synthetic ones.
 So if you’re prone to sweaty/smelly feet, this might be a good option.